Trix (dinosaur): Financial aspects

 During its initial negotiations with Murray, Naturalis obtained an option of purchase, the eventual buying price to be determined by the completeness of the skeleton.
 When more and more bones surfaced, it became clear that the museum had endeavoured on a project of considerable cost, estimated at seven million euros in November 2013.
 Only one million euros could be covered by the institution's financial reserves.
 The remainder was raised by a combination of private gifts, municipal and state subsidies, and charity donations.
 Naturalis promoted a "Tientje voor T. rex" (Tenner for T. Rex) campaign to raise funds for bringing Trix to Leiden.
 About 23,000 individuals, mainly children, contributed ten euros.
 About sixty companies "adopted" a bone.
 Late 2014, the purchase could be made.
-The procurement costs, including preparation and legal advise, were indicated at €4,291,466.
+The procurement costs, including preparation and legal advice, were indicated at €4,291,466.
 At that moment, Naturalis owed the BHI €1,027,556.
 These numbers did not include the costs of exhibition and promotion.

 Naturalis tried to increase the public awareness of the specimen, a crucial factor in attaining the projected number of visitors.
 Part of the campaign was a dinosaur sticker book action by the Dutch largest supermarket chain, Albert Heijn, centred on the new skeleton and using Wikipedia images.
 In September 2016 Dutch media reported that Trix's arrival in Leiden had resulted in €1.3 million of "free publicity" for the museum.
 PostNL issued a souvenir sheet containing a special stamp series of three.

 As earlier with Sue, a legal dispute has arisen about the initial ownership of the specimen.
 Under the law of Montana, land property can be made a split estate, i.e. split between a surface estate and a mineral estate.
 While Murray had the surface rights, two thirds of the mineral rights were held by the Billings Garfield Land Company; the remainder was divided by Murray and former landowners Jerry and Robert Severson.
 On 21 August 2014, the Seversons claimed in court that the skeleton was a mineral because fossils are mineralised.
 However, on 20 May 2016, the U.S. District Court for the District of Montana ruled against them, considering that in normal parlance a dinosaur is not a mineral.
 Subsequently, the Seversons appealed to the Ninth Circuit U.S. Court of Appeals.
 Until the matter was settled, the money Naturalis paid, was held in escrow.
 On 6 November 2018, the Court of Appeals ruled in favour of the Seversons.
-In June 2020, the Ninth Circuit U.S. Court of Appeals reversed course, ruling that the fossils belonged to the Murray.
+In June 2020, the Ninth Circuit U.S. Court of Appeals reversed course, ruling that the fossils belonged to the Murrays.
 This came after the Montana Supreme Court determined that fossils are not minerals under Montana state law and thus belong to the surface estate.